Search by Keyword

 After a third verse, which is only slightly altered lyrically, we then enter into an identical repeat of the bridge and third verse.
 After this final verse, we hear what appears to be the beginning of another bridge, but what actually occurs is a ritardando which makes the song grind to a halt.
 This final section of the song, the "outro" if you will, is four measures long including the shared final measure of the last verse.
 So, with the shared measure between the verses and bridges and the ritardando at the close of the song, we see that The Beatles have some pretty nifty songwriting and performance tricks up their sleeves.
 Not bad for a song that most reference works dismiss as “disastrous” and “below par.”

-The song has also taken a lot of flack throughout the years because of the lyrics, which are considered especially pedestrian and cliché heavy.
+The song has also taken a lot of flack throughout the years because of the lyrics, which have been considered especially pedestrian and cliché heavy.
 While this is definitely true, it isn’t any less complex than many Beatles songs written up to that point, “I Want To Hold Your Hand” being a prime example.
-The lyrics are a simple plea from the singer to ‘hold him tight’ explaining what it would mean to him.
-No consideration is given to the feelings of the ‘girl’ in question, which is standard for McCartney lyrics at the time.
+The lyrics are a simple plea from the singer to ‘hold him tight’ and thereby explaining what it would mean to him.
+No consideration is given to the feelings of the girl in question, which is standard for McCartney lyrics at the time.

-The song has been considered ‘explicit’ by many, simply by its inclusion of the phrase “making love,” which was risqué for 1964.
-It passed the censors probably because it wasn’t released as a single and didn’t receive much radio airplay.
+This song has been called "explicit" by many, simply by its inclusion of the phrase “making love,” which was risqué for 1964.
+It passed by the censors probably because it wasn’t released as a single and didn’t get very much radio airplay anywhere.
 Van Morrison, for example, didn’t get past these censors in 1967 when he sang about “making love in the green grass” with his “Brown Eyed Girl.”
 This song had to be treated to the editing scissors to make it to American AM radio, just as “Hold Me Tight” probably would have been if presented for airplay.

 Curiously, concerning the overdubbed background vocals, all three times the phrase “it feels so right” occurs in the song, the background vocals follow this with the word “so” while Paul’s lead vocal sings “now.”
 Opinions differ as to whether this was a mistake made an unbelievable three times or an intentional experiment.
 For those who look for flaws, there are many to be found in “Hold Me Tight” as well as a lot of other Beatles songs.
 For those who just like to enjoy the music, like myself, these flaws are minimal in significance aside from showing the human element in full force.